The List of Jonas Brothers Albums in Order of Release Date

 How many albums does Jonas Brothers have?

-The discography of American group Jonas Brothers consists of six studio albums, three live albums, three soundtrack albums, one compilation album, one video album, three extended plays, and 30 singles.
+Jonas Brothers has released six studio albums, three live albums, three soundtrack albums, one compilation album, one video album, three extended plays, and 30 singles (including four as featured artists).

 Here is the list of Jonas Brothers Albums in Order of Release Date: